abdelrhmanidk/genai_flask_app/README.md

 - **Pydantic**: Data validation
 - **Python-dotenv**: Environment variable management

-## 📄 License
+## 📄 License & Attribution

-This project is open source and available under the MIT License.
+This project was created as part of the IBM course "Develop Generative AI Applications: Get Started" on Coursera.

+**Note**: This repository is for educational and portfolio purposes.
+Some code structure and concepts may be based on course materials provided by IBM.
+Please refer to the course terms of service and IBM's usage policies for any questions regarding licensing or redistribution of course materials.

 ## 🤝 Contributing